shaoweilin/shaoweilin.github.io/_posts/2020-10-07-motivic-relative-information.md

 $$H_V(z) = \displaystyle \sum_{m \geq 1} \left(\frac{1}{m}+z\log q \right) \#V(\mathbb{F}_{q^m})q^{-zm}.$$

-## How do we extend relative entropy to motivic measures?
+## How do we extend relative information to motivic measures?

 Suppose that we have a zeta function of the form